nussl/nussl/documentation/getting_started/audio_signal_stft.rst

 By inspecting the shape we see that the first dimension represents the number of FFT bins taken at each hop, the second represents the length of our signal (in hops), and the third dimension is number of channels.
-There is an easy way to get all of this data from our ``AudioSignal`` object without having to do array indexing:
+There is an easy way to get all of this data from our :class:`AudioSignal`: object without having to do array indexing:

 >>> signal1.stft_length
 88